Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Should You Tag Images in WordPress?

-WordPress doesn’t allow you to add tags or create categories for images.
+By default, there’s no way to add tags or create categories for images in WordPress.
 This can make it difficult to organize your files, so it may take longer to find the image you want to use.

-The good news is that it is possible to add WordPress taxonomies like categories and tags to your images.
-This will make it easier to organize your files, so you can always find exactly the right image no matter how big the media library.
+The good news is that it is possible to add categories and tags to your images.
+This will make it easier to organize your files, so you can always find exactly the right image no matter how many files you upload to WordPress.

 First, you’ll need to install and activate the Media Library Assistant plugin.
 For more details, please refer to our guide on how to install a WordPress plugin.